joinmarket-webui/jamdocs/docs/glossary.md

 Higher layers build ontop the settlement assurrances of the base layer.
 One example of a _Layer 2_ system is the Lightning Network.
 All money is layered, including gold and fiat monies.
-Read _Layered Money_ to understand this in more detail.
+Read _Layered Money_ by Nik Bhatia to understand this in more detail.

 [:octicons-arrow-right-24: Layered Money][layered-money]